perladvent/perldotcom/content/legacy/_pub_2008_04_23_a-beginners-introduction-to-perl-510.md

     use feature ':5.10';
     say "Hi there!";

-(The traditional first program says `Hello world!`, but I'm an iconoclast.)
+(The traditional first program says `Hello world!`, but I'm an iconoclast).

 Run the program.
 From a command line, go to the directory with this file and type `perl first.pl`.
 You should see: